MaxPiLab/handson-iot-raspberrypi/doc/rpi_gpio.md

  ### 2. Pin numbering

 There are two ways of numbering the IO pins on a Raspberry Pi within RPi.GPIO.

-The **GPIO.BOARD** option specifies that you are referring to the pins by the number of the pin the plug - i.e the numbers printed on the board (e.g. P1) and in the middle of the diagrams below.
+The **GPIO.BOARD** option specifies that you are referring to the pins by the number of the pin the plug.

-The **GPIO.BCM** option means that you are referring to the pins by the **Broadcom SOC channel** number, these are the numbers after "GPIO" in the green rectangles around the outside of the below diagrams:
+The **GPIO.BCM** option means that you are referring to the pins by the **Broadcom SOC channel** number.

 To specify which you are using using (mandatory):